Programme for 2021‑22

 Zoom lecture - The Genius of Beethoven

 To celebrate the 250th anniversary of Beethoven’s birth.
-We will learn more about the subtlety of his music from our celebrated speaker.
+We learned more about the subtlety of his music from our celebrated speaker.

 May 27th (Thursday)